 This course builds from an ecological economics perspective to consider contempory interest in describing, assessing and incorporating consideration of ecosystem services in land use and resource management decision-making.
 Various issues are discussed, including debates over monetary valuation, cultural ecosystem services, payments for ecosystems services schemes, and concerns that drawing on an ecosystem services lens enables the commodification of nature.
 Case studies are used to relate theory to practice.

-Read more (pdf, 370.5 kB).
+Read more (pdf, 1.7 MB).
 For more information contact Tom Green

 Courses in planning for Spring 2014:

 Open-source GIS, Emma Sundström

 Methods for analysis of SES: quantitative and qualitative methods and those that can both

 Systems analysis and Sustainability Science